-The verbalised nature of depicting characters' thoughts is almost identical in form and complexity to direct speech (that is, when used in a basic form; indirect thought in more extended narratives can be used in highly complex ways).
-Contrasting these forms of speech and verbal thought can therefore provide a test of Yao et al.'s (2011)'s interpretation of direct reference effects by assessing how specific they might be to vocal information, while at the same time controlling for typographic features.
-If Yao et al.'s conjecture is correct, direct reference to speech - but not necessarily thoughts - may be expected to elicit recruitment of voice-selective regions of auditory cortex, in order to specifically simulate the perceptual qualities of characters speaking out loud in the storyworld.
+The verbalized nature of depicting characters' thoughts is almost identical in form and complexity to direct speech (i.e., when used in a basic form; indirect thoughts in more extended narratives can be used in highly complex ways).
+Contrasting these forms of speech and verbal thought can therefore provide a test of Yao et al.'s (2011) interpretation of direct reference effects by assessing how specific they might be to vocal information, while at the same time controlling for typographic features.
+If Yao et al.'s conjecture is correct, direct reference to speech-but not necessarily thoughts-may be expected to elicit recruitment of voice-selective regions of auditory cortex, to specifically simulate the perceptual qualities of characters speaking out loud in the storyworld.
 In contrast, if direct speech and direct thought elicit similar responses, then a voice-specific account of direct reference would be harder to maintain.
-It could be the case that both speech and thoughts elicit some form of perceptual simulation under direct reference, but they would be doing so despite clear dissimilarities in the auditory scenario (one is an external utterance, the other a form of internal monologue).
-Instead, showing that direct reference to speech and thoughts prompts a generally greater response in auditory cortex could support alternative interpretations: it may, for example, simply reflect a greater level of engagement that happens when quote marks prompt the reader to pay attention to verbatim content (Eerland et al., 2013).
+It could be the case that both speech and thoughts elicit some form of perceptual simulation under direct reference, but they would be doing so despite clear dissimilarities in the auditory scenario (one is an external utterance, and the other is a form of internal monologue).
+Instead, showing that direct reference to speech and thoughts prompts a generally greater response in auditory cortex could support alternative interpretations: It may, for example, simply reflect a greater level of engagement that happens when quote marks prompt the reader to pay attention to verbatim content (Eerland et al., 2013).
 In that scenario, there would be nothing special about speech for understanding direct reference effects.

-Second, exploring socio-cognitive processing and contrasting how this works for speaking and thinking is potentially highly informative for understanding direct speech effects.
-ToM has multiple components, each with its own developmental trajectory (Fernyhough, 2008; Tomasello et al., 2005).
-While some socio-cognitive skills are evident early in infancy - such as the ability to follow others' attentional cues (Behne et al., 2012; Woodward, 1998) - the ability to cognitively represent others' mental states when incorrect is thought to emerge later in childhood (typically around 4 years of age; Wellman et al., 2001).
-Similarly, understanding pragmatic information and speaker intention from prosody shows a competence-performance gap, in which vocal cues to emotion are recognised very early in infancy, but are only used consistently (in the face of, for example, conflicting cues) in older children (Esteve-Gibert and Guellaï, 2018).
-ToM and social cognition more generally is associated with a canonical network of regions in medial prefrontal cortex, precuneus, and the temporoparietal junction bilaterally (Fletcher et al., 1995; Molenberghs et al., 2016; Saxe and Kanwisher, 2003; Schurz et al., 2014).
-Of these, representing the thoughts and intentions of others in particular has been argued to localise to regions of the TPJ and precuneus (Saxe and Powell, 2006; Schurz et al., 2017), while medial prefrontal cortex has been linked to processing of more constant traits associated with self and other (van Overwalle, 2009).
+Second, exploring sociocognitive processing and contrasting how this works for speaking and thinking are potentially highly informative for understanding direct speech effects.
+ToM has multiple components, each with its own developmental trajectory (Fernyhough, 2008; Tomasello, Carpenter, Call, Behne, & Moll, 2005).
+Whereas some socio-cognitive skills are evident early in infancy-such as the ability to follow others' attentional cues (Behne, Liszkowski, Carpenter, & Tomasello, 2012; Woodward, 1998)-the ability to cognitively represent others' mental states when incorrect is thought to emerge later in childhood (typically around 4 years old; Wellman, Cross, & Watson, 2001).
+Similarly, understanding pragmatic information and speaker intention from prosody shows a competence-performance gap, in which vocal cues to emotion are recognized very early in infancy but are only used consistently (in the face of, e.g., conflicting cues) in older children (Esteve-Gibert & Guellaï, 2018).
+ToM and social cognition more generally are associated with a canonical network of regions in the medial pFC (mPFC), precuneus, and TPJ bilaterally (Molenberghs, Johnson, Henry, & Mattingley, 2016; Schurz, Radua, Aichhorn, Richlan, & Perner, 2014; Saxe & Kanwisher, 2003; Fletcher et al., 1995).
+Of these, representing the thoughts and intentions of others in particular has been argued to localize to regions of the TPJ and precuneus (Schurz, Tholen, Perner, Mars, & Sallet, 2017; Saxe & Powell, 2006), whereas mPFC has been linked to the processing of more constant traits associated with self and other (van Overwalle, 2009).